astronomer/docs/learn/debugging-dags.md

 - Is the problem with Airflow, or is it with an external system connected to Airflow?
 Test if the action can be completed in the external system without using Airflow.
 - What is the state of your [Airflow components](airflow-components.md)?
 Inspect the logs of each component and restart your Airflow environment if necessary.
 - Does Airflow have access to all relevant files?
-This is especially relevant when running Airflow in Docker or when using the Astro CLI.
+This is especially relevant when running Airflow in Docker or when using the [Astro CLI](https://docs.astronomer.io/astro/cli/overview).
-- Are your [Airflow connections](connections.md) set correctly with correct credentials?
+- Are your [Airflow connections](connections.md) set up correctly with correct credentials?
 See [Troubleshooting connections](#troubleshooting-connections).
 - Is the issue with all DAGs, or is it isolated to one DAG?
 - Can you collect the relevant logs?
 For more information on log location and configuration, see the [Airflow logging](logging.md) guide.
 - Which versions of Airflow and Airflow providers are you using?
 Make sure that you're using the correct version of the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html).